darlinglasting/kitkit/README.md

 ## What is KitKit?

-KitKit is a small windows network tool I created a while ago.
-I decided to share it since I still use it occasionally.
+kitkit is a old windows tool I created a while ago.
+I decided to share it since I still use it sometimes.

 If you want something added, fixed, or anything else, feel free to DM me.